Nimbleguy/Holy-Palist-Church/Statutes/4-Emergency.md

 **Subsection A:** A State of Emergency must be declared before using Emergency powers.
 **Subsection B:** A State of Emergency may be overturned by the Apostolic See or Holy See.
 **Subsection C:** A State of Emergency must last for only enough time to cover the extent of the emergency.
+**Subsection D:** A State of Emergency is not needed if a pre-established Episcopal Rule has been violated.
 ### Section 2: Limitations of Use
 **Subsection A:** Habeas Corpus is still granted in the case of all punishments.